 These amendments address some concerns about MHR, however there are still potential drawbacks.

 Registered health providers and their staff can see your record.
 You can limit the providers who can see your record by placing restrictions on it however, these controls can be overridden in an emergency.

-These are all serious concerns, and so far we do not have a clear picture of what MHR will look like and how much control we will have over our own sensitive information once it is created.
+These are all serious concerns and, so far, we still do not have a sufficiently clear picture of what MHR will look like and how much control we will have over our own sensitive information once it is created.